syncfusion-content/blazor-docs/blazor/datagrid/connecting-to-database/sqlite-server.md

 ---
 layout: post
 title: SQLite Data Binding in Blazor DataGrid Component | Syncfusion
-description: Learn about consuming data from SQLite and binding it to Syncfusion Component, and performing CRUD operations.
+description: Learn about consuming data from SQLite and binding it to Grid Component, and performing CRUD operations.
 platform: Blazor
 control: DataGrid
 documentation: ug